micro-js

 registryServer(port?: number): Promise<Server>

 Start the registry server.
+Port defaults to value from MICRO_REGISTRY_URL.

 Create and register a service.
+Accepts named functions or separate name/function parameters.

 callService(name: string, payload: any): Promise<any>

-Call a service by name.
+Call a service by name with automatic load balancing.

-createRoute(path: string, service: string | Function): Promise<void>
+createRoute(path: string, service: string | Function, dataType?: string): Promise<Server>

 Register an HTTP route.
+Supports wildcards (/api/users/*).

 createPubSubService(): Promise<PubSub>